ACC 101 Financial Accounting - 3 credits

 ACC 102 Managerial Accounting - 3 credits

-Building on fundamentals learned in Financial Accounting, students are introduced to several important analytical tools found in business.
-Topics include the time value of money, the concept of risk, budgeting, costing of products, capital budgeting, debt management, and working capital management.
+Building on fundamentals learned in Financial Accounting, students are introduced to the account requirements necessary in a management environment and important analytical tools found in business.
+Topics include the concept of risk, budgeting and variance analysis, costing of products, debt management and working capital management.
 Students will use computers extensively in order to become comfortable with these tools.
+Pre-requisite: ACC 101.

 ACC 203 Cost Accounting - 3 credits